-- Provide guidance and information to an employee regarding medical leave due to illness or exposure; - Conduct contact tracing and notification of potentially exposed student, staff and visitors.
+- Provide guidance and information to an employee regarding medical leave due to illness or exposure; - Conduct contact tracing and notification of potentially exposed student, staff and visitors. - Complete the line list and notify LACDPH on all positive results and clusters.

-Return to School or Work after COVID-19 Diagnosis, COVID-19 Symptoms or COVID-19 Exposure
+Return to School or Work after COVID-19 Diagnosis, Symptoms or Exposure

 All students or staff returning from any or suspected COVID-19 illness or exposure are to adhere to the following guidelines.
-All students will need clearance from theCOVID-19 Compliance Task Force after safely quarantining to return to school.
+All students will need clearance from the COVID-19 Compliance Task Force after safely quarantining to return to school.
 All staff will need clearance from the Community Engagement Team after safely quarantining to return to work.